 Man turns himself in for rape, murder of Trinity University cheerleader

-A man has been charged with murdering and sexually assaulting his college cheerleader girlfriend last year after turning himself into authorities Wednesday.
+A man has been charged with sexual assault and murder in the death of his college cheerleader girlfriend last year after turning himself in to authorities Wednesday.

 Mark Phillip Howerton, 22, was charged with “murder, aggravated sexual assault and criminal mischief” in connection to his ex-girlfriend Cayley Mandadi’s death, KSAT reported.